DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Privacy-Preserving Messaging

 Figure~\ref{fig:messaging_cost}, left, illustrates the trade-off between bandwidth overhead and latency for a given cover traffic rate.
 When journalists send few messages a day, the bandwidth requirements are very low.
 For instance, setting $\lambda_c$ to be 4 messages per day requires every journalist to use 16.5\,MB per day, including the sending of notifications and the updating of cover keys.
-For these messages to be unobservable, however, journalists can only exchange a few messages per day.
-Journalists have to wait on average 6 hours between messages (less than 18 hours in 95\% of the cases).
-If journalists require better throughput they must consume more bandwidth.
+For these messages to be unobservable, however, journalists have to wait on average six hours between messages (less than 18 hours in 95\% of the cases).
+If journalists require higher throughput they must consume more bandwidth.
 For example, setting $\lambda_c=48$ messages a day ensures that messages are sent within half an hour on average (and within 90 minutes with probability 95\%).
-Storing messages from the last $7$ days on the pigeonhole for $1000$ journalists and send rate of $\lambda_c=48$ requires $390$\,GB which is manageable for a server.
+Storing messages from the last seven days on the pigeonhole for $1000$ journalists and send rate of $\lambda_c=48$ requires $390$\,GB, which is manageable for a server.

 The latency we report in Figure~\ref{fig:messaging_cost} assumes that journalists are online.
-If they disconnect from the system before a message is sent, they must, after coming online again, first upload a new cover key, and then draw a new sample from $\expdelay{\lambda_c}$ to decide when to send their message.
+If they disconnect from the system before a message is sent, journalists must, after coming online again, first upload a new cover key then draw a new sample from $\expdelay{\lambda_c}$ to decide when to send their message.
 We propose to set the update latency $\ratecoverkey$ to $\ratecoversend / 4$, so that the initial latency is at most 25\% more than the latency under normal circumstances.

 For the current size of the population that will use \name, 250 journalists (see Section~\ref{sec:system:requirements}), the bandwidth can be kept reasonable at the cost of latency.
-However, as journalists send cover traffic to everyone, the bandwidth cost increases quadratically with the size of the population, see Figure~\ref{fig:messaging_cost}, center, and becomes pretty heavy after reaching 2000 journalists.
+However, as journalists send cover traffic to everyone, the bandwidth cost increases quadratically with the size of the population, and becomes pretty heavy after reaching 2000 journalists, see Figure~\ref{fig:messaging_cost}, center.